Set-Monotonicity Implies Kelly-Strategyproofness: Preliminaries

 \subsection{Strategyproofness}

-An SCF is manipulable if one or more voters can misrepresent their preferences in order to obtain a more preferred outcome.
+An SCF is manipulable if an agent can misrepresent his preferences in order to obtain a more preferred outcome.
 Whether one choice set is preferred to another depends on how the preferences over individual alternatives are to be extended to sets of alternatives.
-In the absence of information about the mechanism that eventually picks a single alternative from any choice set, preferences over choice sets are typically obtained by the conservative extension~$\widehat R_i$ \citep{Barb77a,Kell77a}, where for any pair of feasible sets $A$ and $B$ and preference relation $R_i$,
+In the absence of information about the tie-breaking mechanism that eventually picks a single alternative from any choice set, preferences over choice sets are obtained by the conservative extension~$\widehat R_i$ \citep{Kell77a}, where for any pair of nonempty sets $X,Y\subseteq A$ and preference relation $R_i$,